adg18/FIRE273-2019/ASN2.md

 When you log in you should already have one folder created in your home directory named `storage`.
 This is a link to a folder on the large shared drive which you can store large files in.
 More on this later on!

-At some points we will also want to be able to transfer files to and from out personal computers and the server.
+At some points, we will also want to be able to transfer files to and from our personal computers and the server.
 Unfortunately, I am not a fan of any of the free programs that will work on all computers.
 I will suggest you downloading and install WinSCP if your personal computer runs Windows (https://winscp.net/eng/download.php) or Fetch if it runs macOS (https://fetchsoftworks.com/fetch/download/).
 WinSCP is free to use, but Fetch requires a license.
-Fortunately this is free for Academic purposes, so once you get Fetch installed you should apply for the free license (https://fetchsoftworks.com/fetch/free).
+Fortunately, this is free for Academic purposes, so once you get Fetch installed you should apply for the free license (https://fetchsoftworks.com/fetch/free).

 ### Connecting with WinSCP

-Connecting with either program in similar to connecting with Termius.
+Connecting with either program is similar to connecting with Termius.
 When you open WinSCP it will automatically open the Login window and default the connection method to "SFTP" which we will be using.

 ![WinSCP connection](Images/WinSCP1.png)

 You can save this connection in the same way.
 Once you have this all set up, you can hit "Login" at the bottom.
 This again may warn you about the host key, go ahead and accept that again in this program.

 This will open up a two-panel window similar to Windows Explorer, with your computer/files on the left side and the remote server files on the right side.
-Transfering files is as simple and clicking and dragging where you would like them to go.
+Transferring files is as simple and clicking and dragging where you would like them to go.

 ### Connecting with Fetch

-Connecting with Fetch should be nearly identical, on first run the program will open up the New Connection window where you can put the hostname and username.
+Connecting with Fetch should be nearly identical, on the first run the program will open up the New Connection window where you can put the hostname and username.
 Fetch defaults to the "FTP" connection mode which is insecure and not enable on our server.
 Simply use the dropdown and select "SFTP" and connect.
 Unlike WinSCP Fetch has only a single side showing the remote server files.
 To transfer files to or from the server you can click and drag from a Finder window.

 ![Fetch connection](Images/Fetch.png)

-At this point we should be set up with everything we need to use the computing resources (at least until we get to differential expression analysis and visualization in a few weeks!)
+At this point, we should be set up with everything we need to use the computing resources (at least until we get to differential expression analysis and visualization in a few weeks!)

 # 1-ii.
 Understanding our reference genome